strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 > Fig 5: The numbers in the diagram match the numbers in the full description of the steps.
 > The diagram omits the use of annotations and the EntityOperator, CruiseControl and KafkaExporter reconcilers.

-When the Cluster CA private key is updated (either because the user has requested for it to be regenerated (when Strimzi is managing the CA) or the user has incremented the generation to indicate they've manually updated the Kubernetes Secret):
+When the Cluster CA private key is updated by the user, either by using the force-replace annotation, or the ca-cert-generation annotation:

 1. If Strimzi is managing the Cluster CA, the CaReconciler renews the Cluster CA certificate and key.
 The old certificate and key can be removed from the Kubernetes Secret.
-2. __The CaReconciler takes the Cluster CA certificate and places it in the trust-state Kubernetes Secret with the state UNTRUSTED.
+2. __The CaReconciler takes the new Cluster CA certificate and places it in the trust-state Kubernetes Secret with the state UNTRUSTED.
 It also updates the old CA certificate to have the state PHASE_OUT.__
 3. __The CaReconciler places the new Cluster CA certificate in the trusted-certs Kubernetes Secret.__
 4. The CaReconciler rolls the Kafka and ZooKeeper Kubernetes Pods to trust the new CA certificate, __then it updates the trust-state Kubernetes Secret to put the new CA certificate into TRUSTED_UNUSED.__
 5. The ZooKeeper and Kafka reconcilers: